Benefits You Can Expect From The Restart® Program:

 Week 1: How to prepare for your REAL FOOD sugar detox

-Week 2: Your digestive check-in
+Week 2: Your digestive check-in (and the detox begins!)

 Week 3: What sugar really does in your body

 Week 5: How to move forward and celebrate your success!